t77bsh/kanban-web-app/README.md

 Plan and organize: A well-structured plan and organization is essential for managing complex projects.
 Breaking down the project by features and setting realistic deadlines helped me stay on track and build a full-stack application without being intimidated by its size.

 Be prepared for challenges: Encountering challenges is inevitable when building a web app.
 Being open to learning from them and finding solutions is crucial for growth as a developer.
-I learned to become a more patient and persistent developer and not give-up when encountering bugs and issues.
+I improved my patience and persistence as a developer and learned to not give-up when encountering bugs and issues.

 Embrace collaboration: Engaging with the developer community, seeking advice, and sharing knowledge can lead to better solutions and a more enjoyable development experience.